Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-On top of this, dogs who play too much fetch and get obsessed about it, develop a narrow view of exercise and mental stimulation and therefore come to depend too much on it just because they haven't explored other forms of play.
+On top of this, dogs who play too much fetch and get obsessed with it develop a narrow view of exercise and mental stimulation and therefore come to depend too much on it just because they haven't explored other forms of play.
 These dogs risk living their lives constantly looking for a ball.

 Owners Reinforcing Persistence

 When fetching games stop, dogs often become increasingly frustrated because they struggle since they feel there is nothing else to do as their world has been built all around fetch.
 The same happens to the owners who don't know what else to do to keep their dogs busy.
 Soon a vicious cycle is formed.

 The dog gets frustrated because the game stops, so he tries to start it again.
 He may therefore start barking at the owner, or may grab the ball and push it on the owner's lap as he backs away in hopes of having it tossed.